smk762/tx_stream/README.md

 Outputs json for every transaction in the format `{"time": "Sun Apr 29 2018 20:47:55 GMT+0800 (AWST)", "coin": "BTC", "txid": "f80553fab0b0610f0fab36eb3a87997583d94c79f9ff7e799a37032d608a414b"},`

-And tx/s (5 min average) for all connected coins (individually and combined) in the format `{"class": "BTC", "x": "1525010430650", "y": "0.8841463414634146"},` `{"class": "Global", "x": "1525010280889", "y": "1.4"},`
+And tx/s (5 min average) for all connected coins (individually and combined) every 15 seconds in the format `{"class": "BTC", "x": "1525010430650", "y": "0.8841463414634146"},` `{"class": "Global", "x": "1525010280889", "y": "1.4"},`